 ConclusionIf flaws in the system allow trivial patents to exist, then the chances are we're all using those patents, so "patent trolls" can use civil law to litigate anybody, just as criminals can use physical law to assault anybody.
 Therefore, feeling guilty about being open to trivial lawsuits might be likened to feeling guilty about being vulnerable to criminal attack---while reasonable precautions are sometimes advisable, it's not a crime to fail to provide absolute protection, which is humanly unattainable.

-From time to time people have said to me about something I've done, "you should have patented that idea".
+What about getting your own patent?From time to time people have said to me about something I've done, "you should have patented that idea".
 They seem to think I could have made a lot of money (at the expense of large companies that wouldn't even notice) and I could have donated this to good causes, or lived on it while increasing my voluntary work, or something.